-- → A Fugitive Hydrocarbon Inspection & Maintenance program for detecting and repairing leaks of hydrocarbons from piping components, i.e., valves, flanges and seals, consistent with the requirements of the District Rule 331 to reduce ROC emissions by approximately 80-percent. - → A program to keep well cellars and emergency pits pumped out consistent with the requirements of District Rule 344. - → Sulfa-Check H2S scrubbing system to scrub field gas prior to use.
-The system consists of one H2S scrubbing vessel.
+- → A Fugitive Emission Inspection & Maintenance program for detecting and repairing leaks of hydrocarbons from piping components, i.e., valves, flanges and seals, consistent with the requirements of the District Rule 331 to reduce ROC emissions by approximately 80-percent. - → A program to keep well cellars and emergency pits pumped out consistent with the requirements of District Rule 344.